 The vision for the ancillary community spaces is to consider the adaptation and reuse of existing structures.
-This might include the existing community hall on the Ballybay Road, the historic structure at the entrance to Dartrey Park, the former Rockcorry NS or the Market House.
+This might include the existing St. Marys Hall on the Monaghan Road, the historic structure at the entrance to Dartrey Park, the former Rockcorry NS or the Market House.
 These structures have the potential to accommodate a variety of uses, and for various age groups, youths, middle aged, and elderly.